 This 6th edition details over 370 investments across both public and private sectors with a value of more than £40bn.

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 - Statistics & Research

-A Cabinet Statement may be made by any member of the Welsh Government.
+A Cabinet statement may be made by any member of the Welsh Government.

-There are two types of Cabinet Statement:
+There are 2 types of Cabinet Statement: